srikanthkarra376/MesDepanneurs.fr-Test/README.md

 3) Change "db.php" file to your db Credentials.

 4) Keep the folder in the root directory of WAMP or XAMP server.

+5) I notied A bug in the project.
+When you run the project for the first time It throws and expection that session variables are

+  Undefined.